-Sr. No. Key Audit Matter Auditor's Response Sr. No. 1.
+Sr. No. Key Audit Matter Auditor's Response 1.
 Recognition of Revenue, measurement, presentation and disclosure as per Ind AS-115 "Revenue from Contracts with Customers".
 (Refer Sub- note No. III.
-(13) of Note 1 of Accounting Auditor's Response Our response to the risk - We performed the following audit procedures over this risk area: • We performed walk-throughs to understand the key processes and identify key controls related Ind AS 115 "Revenue from Contracts with Customers" • On a sample basis we performed testing to verify physical deliveries of product in the year to Policy). ascertain transfer of control.
-We performed revenue cutoff testing, by reference to bill dates of sales recorded either side of the financial year end had legally completed; and Selected a sample of sales contracts and read, analyzed and identified the distinct performance obligations in these contracts.
+(13) of Note 1 of Accounting Policy).
+Our response to the risk - We performed the following audit procedures over this risk area: We performed walk-throughs to understand the key processes and identify key controls related Ind AS 115 "Revenue from Contracts with Customers" On a sample basis we performed testing to verify physical deliveries of product in the year to ascertain transfer of control.
+We performed revenue cutoff testing, by reference to bill dates of sales recorded either side of the financial year end had legally completed; and Selected a sample of sales contracts.
 Based on our audit procedures we have concluded that revenue is appropriately recognized, and that there was no evidence of management bias.